ChrisTorng/SongsRemix/README.md

 Live remix splitted song's vocal and instruments.
 Designed for pratices.
 [Live demo](https://christorng.github.io/SongsRemix/src/).

-Currently new songs needs to be added by me.
-Add [Issues](https://github.com/ChrisTorng/SongsRemix/issues) to notify me.

 Welcome any contribution, including coding, layout and new songs.